cloudfoundry/smb-volume-release/README.md

     $ ./scripts/update
     ```

-    **NOTE**:
-    *You may need to install direnv by following this [guidance](https://github.com/direnv/direnv).*

-1. Bosh Create and Upload the release
+1. Bosh create the release

     ```bash
-    $ bosh -n create release --force && bosh -n upload release
+    $ bosh -n create release --force
     ```

+1. Bosh upload the release

+    ```bash
+    # BOSH CLI v1
+    $ bosh -n upload release
+    ```

+    ```bash
+    # BOSH CLI v2
+    $ bosh -n -e <YOUR BOSH DEPLOYMENT NAME> upload-release
+    ```

 ## Enable Volume Services in CF and Redeploy

-In your CF manifest, check the setting for `properties: cc: volume_services_enabled`.
+In your CF manifest, check the setting for `properties: cc: volume_services_enabled` (If multiple cc properties exist, please update cc properties under the job `api`).
 If it is not already `true`, set it to `true` and redeploy CF.  (This will be quick, as it only requires BOSH to restart the cloud controller job with the new property.)

 ## Colocate the smbdriver job on the Diego Cell

+If you have a bosh director version < `259` you will need to use one of the OLD WAYS below. (check `bosh status` to determine your version).
+Otherwise we recommend the NEW WAY :thumbsup::thumbsup::thumbsup:

+### OLD WAY Manual Editing

 1. Add `smb-volume` to the `releases:` key